Title: Crown of Midnight

 About Crown of Midnight

-Will she just blindly follow the commands of this wicked king, or does Celaena have other plans.
-All of her friend are starting to question her loyalties, but Celaena does not know how to trust.
+Will she just blindly follow the commands of this wicked king, or does Celaena have other plans?
+All of her friends are starting to question her loyalties, but Celaena does not know how to trust.
 She is keeping secrets, and one night her entire world crumbles.

 My thoughts on Crown of Midnight